edsonjunior1/edsonjunior1/README.md

 I like to think i'm a FullStack :computer:

-- 🔭 I’m currently working on Info Rio Systems.
+- 🔭 I’m currently working on BRX Retail.
 - 🌱 I’m currently learning HTML, CSS, JS, ANGULAR, POSTGRES, C#.
 ASP.net CORE.
 - 👯 I’m looking to collaborate in web projects, to increase my knowledge.
 - 🤔 I’m looking for help with all the programming languages i've been learning.